pouriya/pipeline/README.md

 ```erlang
 other_function() -- new_function() -- baz() -- bar() -- foo().
 ```
+If you want to use operator `--` with its default usage, just put that in parentheses.
 By default result of every expression passes as last argument of next expression.
 Except first argument that can be anything, other arguments should be one of the following:
 * A function call (`Mod:Func(Args)` or `Func(Args)`).
     ```erlang